GaryHostt/DR_DNS-1/LabGuide300.md

 ![](./screenshots/300screenshots/1.png)

+Navigate from the upper left hamburger menu to networking -> Load balancers.
+Find the Load Balancer in your primary region.

 ![](./screenshots/300screenshots/2.png)

+Go to your backend set.
 ![](./screenshots/300screenshots/3.png)

+Check mark your backends.
+Then press actions.

 ![](./screenshots/300screenshots/4.png)

+Set the drain state to True.
+This will stop all current connections and simulate the disaster.

 ![](./screenshots/300screenshots/5.png)

+Your health check on your primary region is now failing, and traffic hitting your DNS should now be routed to your standby region.
 ![](./screenshots/300screenshots/300a.png)
 ![](./screenshots/300screenshots/300b.png)
 ![](./screenshots/300screenshots/300c.png)

-Navigate from the upper left hamburger menu to networking -> Load balancers.
-Find the Load Balancer in your primary region.

-Navigate to backend sets, click the 3 dots on the right, and then drain the connections.

 If you navigate to health/check traffic steering - you can see the health for the Primary region load balancer is now critical.
 If you visit the IP address of this load balancer, you will get 502 bad gateway.